 There is some debate about whether cooking honey affects its nutritional properties.
 However, studies have shown that cooked honey can still provide several potential health benefits:

-See also How to cook chinese green beans
+See also What to cook with tri tip

 1. Improved Digestion: Heating honey can help break down complex sugars, making it easier for the body to digest.
 This can be especially beneficial for individuals with digestive issues.